apache/spark/docs/streaming-programming-guide.md

 it significantly reduces GC pauses.

-* **Clearing persistent RDDs**: By default, all persistent RDDs generated by Spark Streaming will be cleared from memory based on Spark's in-built policy (LRU).
+* **Clearing persistent RDDs**: By default, all persistent RDDs generated by Spark Streaming will be cleared from memory based on Spark's built-in policy (LRU).
 If `spark.cleaner.ttl` is set, then persistent RDDs that are older than that value are periodically cleared.
 As mentioned [earlier](#operation), this needs to be careful set based on operations used in the Spark Streaming program.
 However, a smarter unpersisting of RDDs can be enabled by setting the